AnanthanAn/expense_tracker/README.md

 # expense_tracker

 A new Flutter application to keep track of the expenses when you are sharing Flat/Apartment with your friends.

-Designed to make our life easier .
+Keep track of spendings easily.
+Simple UI make use of Firebase Cloud Firestore database Designed to make our life easier .

 ## Getting Started